Anniversary and Congratulations Messages

 If you are applying for a message on behalf of a relative or friend who lives outside the electorate of Gellibrand, their local federal member will be notified so they can send a message too.
 My office will also notify the relevant state member.
-Where appropriate, your request to the Prime Minister will be passed on to the Governor-General and The Queen so you only have to make one application.
+Where appropriate, your request to the Prime Minister will be passed on to the Governor-General and The King so you only have to make one application.

 You will need to provide formal documentation, such as a marriage or birth certificate, to verify the date of the occasion.